Spending Christmas At Disneyland

 To treat a Cast Member or Downtown Disney employee poorly is downright childish.

-Every single person there this week consider this those who are working didn’t have a choice.
+Every single person there this week probably have no idea that those who are working didn’t have a choice.
 They didn’t volunteer to work.
 They are there because they have to be there.
 So to say someone ruined your Christmas or vacation while they are at work not enjoying their Christmas is selfish.

 They are there serving you who choose to be at Disneyland at Christmas.
 One of the busiest times of the year at Disney.
 Taking a Vacation at Christmas is your choice and a risky one at that.
 So do not take it out on others when the crowds start to impact your vacation.